What is Capital Gains Tax?

 Assets pass to beneficiaries at cost base — no CGT on death itself.
 CGT applies when the beneficiary sells.

-Cease to be a resident
+Ceasing to be a resident

 Becoming a non-resident triggers a deemed disposal of most assets at market value.